What's it like to go on a South African wildlife adventure?

 Meals at Shamwari private game reserve

 At Shamwari Long Lee, a large breakfast buffet is served at the main manor house and guests can order warm breakfast items from the menu.
-I highly recommend their French toast with banana and Boyfriend loved their pancakes.
+I highly recommend their French toast with banana and my boyfriend loved his pancakes.

-We had lunch once at Long Lee on the terrace of the tea lounge and once at the Sarili Lodge, from where we had an amazing view of the park.
+We had lunch once at Long Lee on the terrace of the tea lounge and once at the Sarili Lodge, it was an excellent location with an amazing view of the park.
 We even got so lucky that a group of no less than 30 elephants headed our way while we were enjoying our salads.

-Dinner is served at the manor one night and in an outdoor courtyard the other.
-At the manor, dinner consists out of a more traditional three course à-la-carte meal while the courtyard is reserved for the famous South African braai or barbecue – traditional music included.
+Dinner is served at the manor one night and in an outdoor courtyard area the other.
+At the manor, dinner consists out of a more traditional three-course à-la-carte meal while the courtyard is reserved for the famous braai or barbecue of South Africa – traditional music included.

-Going on a Shamwari safari: the Shamwari game drives
+Going on a Shamwari Safari: the private game drives

 “Our” ranger?
 Yup!

-When you arrive at the Shamwari safari park, a ranger is assigned to you and he or she will be the one taking you on all of your game drives.
-Our ranger also helped us change our program a bit, arranged our bush walk and joined us for a couple of meals.
+When you arrive at the Shamwari private game reserve, a ranger is assigned to you and he or she will be the one taking you on all of your game viewing excursions.
+Alex helped us change our program a bit, arranged our bush walk and joined us for a couple of meals.

-Not only was Alex great in answering all of our questions and providing information as we drove around the park, we also had the luck of having her all to ourselves.
-You see, as we visited in low season, it wasn’t that busy yet at the game reserve and so we got a private jeep and ranger.
+Not only was Alex great in answering all of our questions and providing information as we drove around the park area, but we had the luck of having her all to ourselves.
+As we visited in low season, it wasn't that busy yet at the game reserve so we got a private jeep and ranger for our game drives.

-Now, I’m all for meeting other people when I travel, but this being our first safari, I was happy Boyfriend and got to experience it with just the two of us.
+Now, I'm all for meeting other people when I travel, but this being our first African safari, I was happy my boyfriend and I got a private experience.

-Afternoon game drives at Shamwari take place from 4 to 7 p.m. and the morning game drives are from 6 to 9 a.m.
-Needless to say, the one drive that we skipped was a morning one 😀
+The afternoon game viewing at Shamwari takes place from 4 to 7 p.m. and the morning game viewing from 6 to 9 a.m.
+Needless to say, the one drive that we skipped was a morning one :D

 Let's get to the animals!

-- seeing a group of lions feast off a fresh kill
+- seeing a group of lions feasting on a fresh kill

-- getting held up by playful rhinos blocking the road on our way back to the lodge
+- being held up by playful rhinos blocking the road on our way back to the lodge

 - watching elephant boys fight playfully